alekseyevd/alekseyevd/README.md

 # Hi, I'm Dmitrii 👋
-Software Engineer with a great passion about web development.
+Software Engineer with a great passionate about web development.
 Now I am fully focused on developing backend parts of web applications and restful api's using Nodejs and Typescript, anyway I have experience in building SPA with Reactjs.

 ## 🛠 Technical Stack
 *   JavaScript/TypeScript/Nodejs